sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 Note that if we are using Merkle trees for SNIP authentication, ENDIVEs do not include the trees at all, since those can be inferred from the leaves of the tree.
-Similarly, the ENDIVEs do not include raw indices, but instead include a set of bandwidths that can be combined into the index values -- these changes less frequently, and therefore are more diff friendly.
+Similarly, the ENDIVEs do not include raw routing indices, but instead include a set of bandwidths that can be combined into the routing indices -- these bandwidths change less frequently, and therefore are more diff-friendly.

 Note also that this format has more "wasted bytes" than SNIPs do.
 Unlike SNIPs, ENDIVEs are large enough to benefit from